millerms/CranburyChiropractic/_pages/services/diversified-technique.md

 ---

 ## Overview
-Diversified is a precise, hands‑on adjustment method.
-We position you comfortably, take slack out of a specific joint, and deliver a quick, controlled thrust to restore motion.
-It can be used for the **spine** and, when appropriate, for **extremity joints** like the ankle, knee, shoulder, or wrist.
-Some people hear a brief pop—that’s gas releasing inside the joint, not bones grinding.
+Diversified is a precise, hands-on adjustment.
+We position you comfortably, take up slack in a specific joint, and deliver a quick, controlled thrust to restore motion.
+We use it for the **spine** and, when appropriate, for **extremity joints** such as the ankle, knee, shoulder, or wrist.
+A brief pop is normal—that’s gas releasing inside the joint, like cracking a knuckle.
 {: .reveal .reveal--fade }

 ### When it may help
-- Stiff or limited motion in a specific joint (neck, mid‑back, low back, rib, ankle, knee, shoulder, wrist)
+- Stiff or limited motion in a specific joint (neck, mid‑back, low back, rib, ankle, knee, shoulder, wrist), to help restore normal  sensory input and motion
 - Discomfort that eases with movement but keeps returning
-- Feeling “stuck,” guarded, or off during everyday tasks or sport
+- Feeling “stuck,” guarded, or off during everyday tasks or sports
-- After an injury **once it’s safe** to do so, to help restore normal motion {: .reveal .reveal--up }
+- After an injury, **once it’s safe** to do so
+{: .reveal .reveal--up }

 ### Why it works
-Joints are rich in mechanoreceptors that signal your brain about position and motion; restoring clear input often improves coordination and comfort.
-Diversified is widely used and not one‑size‑fits‑all—we choose it when precise, joint‑specific motion is the goal.
+Joints are rich in mechanoreceptors that signal your brain about position and motion; restoring input often improves coordination and comfort.
+Diversified is widely used and not one-size-fits-all—we choose it when precise, joint-specific motion is the goal.
 {: .reveal .reveal--up }

 ### When we choose something else
 - You prefer to avoid thrust adjustments—totally fine
 - There’s a medical reason to avoid them
-- A different option is a better first step (joint mobilization, instrument‑assisted work, soft‑tissue, or targeted exercise) {: .reveal .reveal--up }
+- Another option is a better first step (joint mobilization, instrument-assisted work, soft-tissue, or targeted exercise) {: .reveal .reveal--up }

 ### How we use it
 - **As a primary treatment** for stiffness or discomfort in a specific joint
 - **Alongside other care** like soft-tissue work, laser therapy, or shockwave
 - **As part of a broader plan** that includes simple exercises to reinforce the change
-- **When it fits your goals** and you’re comfortable with the approach {: .reveal .reveal--up }
+- **When it fits your needs** and you’re comfortable with the approach {: .reveal .reveal--up }

 ### What to expect
-1. **Screen & explain** — history, movement, and joint tests; we discuss options and answer questions
+1. **Examine & explain** — thorough history, orthopedic, neurologic, and chiropractic exams; we discuss options and answer questions
 2. **Setup** — comfortable positioning and clear instructions so you know what to expect
-3. **Adjustment** — a quick, small‑amplitude thrust to a specific joint; a pop may or may not occur
+3. **Adjustment** — a quick, small-amplitude thrust to a specific joint; a pop may or may not occur
-4. **Reinforce** — brief activation or mobility work so the change “sticks”
-5. **Recheck** — confirm changes in motion and comfort, and plan next steps
+4. **Recheck** — confirm changes in motion and comfort, and plan next steps
 {: .reveal .reveal--fade }

 ### How we measure progress
-- Changes in **range of motion** and ease of movement
+- Changes in **range of motion**, ease of movement, and decreases in pain levels
 - Functional tasks you care about (reach, step, lift/turn) feel smoother
-- Your report of **comfort and confidence** during daily tasks or sport
+- Your report of **comfort and confidence** during daily tasks or sports
 - Simple checks of control/coordination that match your goals {: .reveal .reveal--fade }